HugoNajafi/GoblinsKeep/README.md

 # ![Goblins Keep](src/main/resources/UI_img/titleScreen.png)

 ## About the Game
 **Goblins Keep** is a 2D tile-based escape game where players navigate through a maze-like castle while avoiding goblins and traps.
-The game features progressive AI across multiple levels, power-ups, and a scoring system.
-Players must solve puzzles, collect items, and survive to escape the castle.
+Players must solve puzzles, collect items, increase their score, and survive to escape the castle.

 ### Key Features:
 - **AI Movement**: Goblins use A* pathfinding and random movement for dynamic behavior.